ibm-cloud-docs/appid/mfa.md

 {:pre: .pre}
 {:tip: .tip}

-# Multifactor authentication
+# Multi-Factor authentication
 {: #mfa}

-Multifactor authentication (MFA) is a method of confirming a user's identity by requiring them to present more than one type of identifying information.
+Multi-Factor authentication (MFA) is a method of confirming a user's identity by requiring them to present more than one type of identifying information.
 {: shortdesc}

 ## Understanding the Flow